Primary School & After-School Programs

 Here, we enter the realm of sculpture and other artworks that can be walked around and viewed from all sides.
 What works of this kind can be found at the ALBERTINA Museum?
 How were they made?
 And what’s the difference between additive and reductive sculpture?

-In the 30-minute workshop, each child creates a clay figure.
-In the 60-minute workshop, they create sculptures from polystyrene blocks.
+In the 30-minute workshop, each child creates a fantasy figure out of cardboard.
+In the 60-minute workshop, they create sculptures from clay.

 The Four Seasons